What is Impact Investing?

 - Investor commits to measure and report social or environmental performance.

 Is philanthropy impact investing?

 Philanthropy is not impact investing.
 It is rather a donation of money, goods and even time directed to the individuals/ institutions in need.
 The motivation behind a donation is usually the feeling of gratitude and a will to give back to society.
 The purpose of donation can also be religious or social motivations.
 A donation comes from the feeling that it is right to give back, as society has once given opportunities to this individual.
 There is no intention to make a profit.

 Is corporate social responsibility (“CSR”) impact investing?

-CSR is not impact investing; it is about sustainability and caring for community.
-It plays a critical role in protecting the environment, seeking human rights, preserving ethical values of a company.
+CSR is not impact investing; it is about sustainability and caring for the community.
+It plays a critical role in protecting the environment, seeking human rights, and preserving a company’s ethical values.
 At the same time, it defines the image and reputation of the company and indirectly has an impact on the company’s financial performance.
-CSR projects do not aim to make a direct profit, but to generate a good image and reputation for the benefit of the corporation.
+CSR projects do not aim to make a direct profit but to generate a good image and reputation for the corporation’s benefit.